elidoran/node-combining/README.md

 // get the module
 var buildCombine = require('combining')

-  // build the combine function for use
-  , combine = buildCombine() // no options provided
+// build the combine function for use var combine = buildCombine() // no options provided

-  // some input stream where you'd have data coming from , input = getSomeInputStream()
+// some input stream where you'd have data coming from var input = getSomeInputStream()

-  // some output stream where you'd like to send results , output = getSomeOutputStream()
+// some output stream where you'd like to send results var output = getSomeOutputStream()

-  // create some sample streams to combine
-  , stream1 = someStream()
-  , stream2 = anotherStream()
+// create some sample streams to combine var stream1 = someStream() var stream2 = anotherStream()
-  , stream3 = soManyStreams()
+var stream3 = soManyStreams()

-  // combine the three streams together
-  , combo = combine stream1, stream2, stream3
+// combine the three streams together var combo = combine(stream1, stream2, stream3)
-  ;

-// now use the combined streams as if they were one stream input.pipe(combo).pipe(output);
+// now use the combined streams as if they were one stream input.pipe(combo).pipe(output)

 // Note:
-//  Sure, right here we could have pipe'd each one to the next ourselves.
+// We could have pipe'd each one to the next ourselves.
-//  But, I've found I'm not always the one controlling all parts involved.
+// But, I've found I'm rarely the one controlling all parts involved.
-//  This is just to show how things work together.
-In development, I find
+// This shows how things work together.
+In development, I find it's
-//  it's helpful to create a single stream combined from other streams to
+// helpful to create a single stream combined from other streams to
 // supply to some library or function to use.
 //
 // Also, I'm aware of the module `stream-combiner`.
 I wasn't able to add event
 // listeners to it and have them added on the internal streams I knew to be